ashinw/house-prj-pub/landscape/section-W-requirements.md

 6. The large yellow palings along the south east fence line reflects a lot of the afternoon western sun light back to the house
 7. The large gaps between the palings prohibit privacy
 8. There is a lot of water retension in the grass areas and it can be slushy walking through the gate to the deck
-9. The stair case has a loose step and is currently supported by a red oil jack
+9. The staircase has a loose step and is currently supported by a red oil jack
 10. The main outdoor garden tap that is connected to the meter occasionally drips despite being tighly closed
+11. The cubby house has almost completely fallen apart (after 25 years)
+12. The brick in-ground BBQ is broken and hasn't been used for almost 20 years

 ## Requirements